 What To Expect Before Surgery

-We do our bunion surgeries on a same-day outpatient basis at Salem or Union Hospitals.
+We do our bunion surgeries on a same-day outpatient basis at Salem Hospital, Union Hospital, and Lahey Danvers Outpatient Surgical Center.
 Set aside the entire day for the surgery, although you may only be at the facility for a half day.

 Prior to the surgery, patients will need to make some preparatory arrangements.
 These include: